SOFIA-USRA/sofia_redux/README.rst

 (SOFIA).

-Currently, the SOFIA instruments supported by this package are the FORCAST and FLITECAM imaging and spectroscopic instruments and the FIFI-LS integral field spectrometer.
-A Python pipeline for the HAWC+ imaging and polarimetric instrument is still under development, and will be added to this package when available.
+Currently, the SOFIA instruments supported by this package are the FORCAST and FLITECAM imaging and spectroscopic instruments, the FIFI-LS integral field spectrometer, and the HAWC+ imaging and polarimetric instrument.

 SOFIA raw and processed data can be accessed from the `SOFIA archive <https://irsa.ipac.caltech.edu/applications/sofia/>`__.